The Great British Bake Off series 16

 The sixteenth series of The Great British Bake Off began on 2 September 2025, again presented by Alison Hammond and Noel Fielding and judged by Paul Hollywood and Prue Leith.
 The bakers competing in the series were announced on 19 August 2025.
+This series is the last to feature Prue Leith.

 The series was won by Jasmine Mitchell, with Tom Arden and Aaron Mountford-Myles finishing as the runners-up.